01Account Management and Smart Reporting

-As with all personal finance software, the first thing you do when you start using iBank 5 is set up accounts to mirror your real financial accounts.
-Once accounts are set up, you'll find them listed on a sidebar with the balance for each one.
-Enter transactions as you spend money or receive income or download transactions to track balances accurately.
+To start using iBank 5, set up accounts to mirror your real financial accounts.
+Once your accounts are set up, you'll find them listed on a sidebar with the balance for each one.
+Enter transactions as you spend money or receive income, or download transactions to track balances accurately.

 iBank 5 gives you two ways to download transactions: direct connect and web download.
 Direct connect is more automated and updates all accounts at once.
-The download requires you to go to the online banking site for each of your financial institutions and download then import transactions. iBank has a browser that's integrated with the software to make handling these downloads less tedious, and it's one of my favorite features in the software.
-Of course, you can enter transactions by hand directly into the registers for each account as well.
+The web download requires you to go to the online banking site for each of your financial institutions, and then download and import transactions. iBank has a browser that's integrated with the software to make handling these downloads less tedious.
+Of course, you can also enter transactions by hand directly into the registers for each account.
 Images can be attached to transactions, such as a photo of a receipt or warranty.

 Smart Accounts Reporting

-iBank 5 Smart Accounts are great for viewing a group of transactions that are set up based on criteria you select.
-These accounts are not a regular financial account but instead group transactions from various accounts based on rules you set up. iBank suggests that you think of Smart Accounts like smart playlists in iTunes or smart albums in iPhoto.
+iBank 5 Smart Accounts are great for viewing a group of transactions that are set up based on the criteria you select.
+These accounts are not regular financial accounts but are groups of transactions from various accounts based on the rules you set up. iBank suggests that users regard Smart Accounts as smart playlists in iTunes or smart albums in iPhoto.

-Choose from a wide selection of criteria to define a Smart Account, like multiple budget categories, dates, payees, investments and more.
+You can choose from a wide selection of criteria to define a Smart Account, such as multiple budget categories, dates, payees, and investments.

-Most personal finance software offers either envelope budgeting features or traditional budget reporting that shows actual vs. planned spending.
-For traditional budgeting set up amounts you plan to spend or income you plan to receive in budget categories from month to month in the budget tool.
-To set up an envelope budget, you will still use categories, but will "fill" envelopes with cash when you receive income and remove cash from envelopes when you pay a bill or otherwise spend money.
+Most personal finance software offers either envelope budgeting features or traditional budget reporting that shows actual versus planned spending.
+For traditional budgeting, you can set up amounts you plan to spend or income you plan to receive in budget categories from month to month using the budget tool.
+To set up an envelope budget, you will still use categories but will "fill" envelopes with cash when you receive income and remove cash from envelopes when you pay a bill or otherwise spend money.
 Cash can also be transferred between envelopes.
-Either budgeting method is effective, the one you use is a personal preference.
+Either budgeting method is effective, and the one you use is a personal preference.

 - Income and Expense